JkMaFlLi/test_app/README.md

 - `test_app_app`: The main function that sets up the app, runs the main loop, and cleans up on exit.

-## Logging

-The app uses the Flipper Zero logging system to log messages at various log levels.
-In the development environment, the log level is set to `Trace`, and in other environments, it is set to `Info`.

 ## Usage